niklasramo/eventti/README.md

 // listener id again?
 Well, it's up to you and Eventti allows you to choose from
 // four different options what the behaviour should be.

-// Case #1: When the idDedupeMode mode is set to "append" (which it is by
+// Case #1: When the idDedupeMode mode is set to "add" (which it is by
 // default) the existing listener (matching the id) will be first completely
-// removed and then the new listener will be appended to the listener queue. const emitter1 = new Emitter({ idDedupeMode: EmitterIdDedupeMode.APPEND });
+// removed and then the new listener will be appended to the listener queue. const emitter1 = new Emitter({ idDedupeMode: EmitterIdDedupeMode.ADD });
 emitter1.on('a', () => console.log('foo 1'), 'foo');
 emitter1.on('a', () => console.log('bar'), 'bar');
 emitter1.on('a', () => console.log('foo 2'), 'foo');